silent home for margot

 your home is my body

-you like to polish the wood
+you like to polish the cherry wood

-until it shines like water
+until it gleams

 to see yourself in my reflection